daaain/daaain.github.com/source/_posts/2015-08-31-finding-an-affordable-electric-family-cargo-bike-in-london.markdown

 made me get the bike through them right then and there.

-But anyway, it's very difficult to decide purely from specs and reviews whether for example you prefer indirect or direct steering (Babboes are former, Shuttle and Christiania the latter) so make absolutely sure that you try at least a couple of different brands and models.
+But anyway, it's very difficult to decide purely from specs and reviews whether for example you prefer indirect or direct steering (Babboes are former, Shuttle and Christiania the latter), so make absolutely sure that you try at least a couple of different brands and models.

-As well as BikeWorks another good place to go and check bikes out at is [London Green Cycles][12] which is a shop next to Regent's Park with a big selection.
+As well as BikeWorks, another good place to go and check bikes out at is [London Green Cycles][12], which is a shop next to Regent's Park with a big selection.
 Slightly annoyingly though they don't have prices for any of the electric models on their website, if you're the owner reading this please do put them up there.

 If you want to do some further research yourself, the German website [Nutzrad][13] has a massive catalogue of different bikes which is a good starting point.